Running Flowise using Queue

 **Step 1: Setup Environment**

-Create the same .env file as in Method 1.
+Create the same `.env` file as in [Method 1](#method-1-pre-built-images-recommended).

 **Step 2: Deploy**